yoctoalex/eap_lab/README.rst

 .. figure:: _figures/211.png

 `f)` Now we can check our "BuyTime Auction" app with the SSL certificate via browser.
-Copy your FQDN from the **General** tab in the F5 Cloud Services portal and paste to your browser.
+Copy your FQDN from the **General** tab in the F5 Cloud Services portal and paste to your browser starting with **https://**.

 .. figure:: _figures/217.png